James I. D. Smith – fauNature Pty Ltd

 Once the hollow section was cut, it was steadily lowered to the ground.
 On the ground, the wedged towel/rag was removed from the hollow, then a layer of thick cloth was laid over the entrance and duck taped into position.
-This was to aid air circulation, while securing the possum/animal within the cavity.
+This was to aid air circulation while securing the possum/animal within the cavity.

-Finally the hollow was set aside in a protected, shady location for the possums’ subsequent assessment.
+Finally, the hollow was set aside in a protected, shady location for the possums’ subsequent assessment.

 Prior to commencing the felling operation, contact was made with several wildlife carers and a veterinary practice recognised for dealing with native fauna.
-The project was explained and preparations were made to care for captured wildlife or euthanase animals, if release was not an option on welfare grounds (including under the NPW Act).
+The project was explained and preparations were made to care for captured wildlife or euthanase animals if release was not an option on welfare grounds (including under the NPW Act).

 The arboriculture report stated the majority of the trees were in poor condition with a life expectancy of less than 10 years (Thornton, C. S., 2012).
 The aerial review and on-site ground assessment indicated that there was limited arboreal connectivity, other than that offered by the elms themselves.
 The only exceptions to this were provided by good shrub/tree cover at the eastern end of the street (trees 1-6) and between trees 11-15.
-Further west down the street there was insufficient vegetation to potentially provide for possums’ habitat needs.
-The wildlife survey was conducted on the 21 October 2013.
+Further west down the street, there was insufficient vegetation to potentially provide for possums’ habitat needs.
+The wildlife survey was conducted on the 21st of October 2013.

-Considerable variation was seen in hollow development of the elms along the residential street.
+Considerable variation was seen in the hollow development of the elms along the residential street.
 Due to time, access and funding constraints, 25 of the 33 elms were surveyed (75%).
 The assessed trees were considered representative of the elms along the length of the street.
 The surveyed elms contained 124 hollows (“All Hollows” Table 1).
-Some cavities were likely to have been missed due to challenges with access, however it was estimated that >90% were recorded.
+Some cavities were likely to have been missed due to challenges with access, however, it was estimated that >90% were recorded.
 At least one hollow was recorded in each tree; tree 32 exhibited the highest number with 10 cavities; an average of 5 hollows per tree were seen.

 Seventy-six “Vertebrate Hollows” (cavities large enough to accommodate the anticipated vertebrate species e.g. possums and parrots) were recorded across the surveyed trees, at an average of 3.0 per elm.
 “Active Hollows” were identified as those where recent animal activity had been noted (chewing, feathers, trapped fur, etc.); these accounted for 54 of the Vertebrate Hollows (70%).
 Hollows occupied by bees, covered in spider webs or showing no signs of use were considered inactive.

 Twenty cavities (26%) of the identified Vertebrate Hollows were occupied during the survey, by five different wildlife species (Graph 1).
 These animals were spread across 15 (60%) of the elms surveyed.
 Individual BTP were recorded in seven (7) different hollows, spread the length of the avenue.
-RTP were observed in two trees; one included a mother and its joey, the second a single adult.
+RTP was observed in two trees; one included a mother and its joey, the second a single adult.